 The Department of Physics of the University of Colombo is the oldest and one of the most prestigious physics departments in the university system of Sri Lanka.
 It was established in 1921 under the then University College affiliated to the University of London.
 Later it became the Department of Physics of the former University of Ceylon when it was established in 1942.
 While focusing on undergraduate teaching with a blend of carefully developed theory and practical courses, the department has also earned a high reputation for its popular postgraduate programs and external degree program, skills training programs and various professional services extended to both the public and private sectors.
 The department has established two units – Centre for Instrument Development (CID) and Physics Education Unit – for providing services to the local industry and school education, and for conducting research relevant to the development of the country.
-The facilities of the department include two general physics laboratories, two computer laboratories, one electronics laboratory and a fully equipped mechanical workshop with a glass blowing unit.
+The facilities of the department include two general physics laboratories, two computer laboratories, one electronics laboratory and a fully equipped mechanical workshop.

 Throughout the past decades it has played a pioneering role in the training of physicists and in the development of physics education and research in the country.
 Today it continues to be at the forefront in such endeavors.
 A large number of physics graduates, produced by the department, hold high positions in both academic and professional institutes throughout the world.